 For secondary schools:

-Trained schools coaches’ work 1-1 with students* to increase self-awareness through solution focussed conversations, psychoeducation and guided support activities.
+Trained schools coaches’ work 1-1 with students* to increase self-awareness through solution focused conversations, psychoeducation and guided support activities.
 This is a safe, reflective space to discuss current challenges concerning peers, school, personal wellbeing and general life experiences.

 Group work focuses on topics such as self-esteem, stress, anxiety and low mood, providing a place where students can come together, express themselves and talk about problems in a safe, comfortable environment.
 They are highly participative and activity based and teach young people coping strategies to help them manage their symptoms and conditions.